cvsindelar/mlq/README.md

-ml -a                     # Lists available shortcuts ml -b R/4.4.1-foss-2022b  # Build a shortcut for R/4.4.1-foss-2022b ml R/4.4.1-foss-2022b     # Loads the R shortcut ml miniconda              # (if no 'miniconda' shortcut) Unloads the mlq and shortcut modules and performs 'ml miniconda' ml -r                     # Unloads all modules- including shortcuts- except for mlq, which stays loaded ml reset                  # Unloads all modules as well as mlq
+ml -a                     # Lists available shortcuts ml -b R/4.4.1-foss-2022b  # Build a shortcut for R/4.4.1-foss-2022b ml R/4.4.1-foss-2022b     # Loads the R shortcut ml miniconda              # (if no 'miniconda' shortcut) uses lmod 'ml' to load the miniconda module ml -r                     # Unloads all modules- including shortcuts- except for mlq, which stays loaded ml reset                  # Unloads all modules as well as mlq
 ```